 What feels safe for one person (giving a presentation at work or going to a busy restaurant) might feel stressful and overwhelming for another.
-Most of us are unaware of how our nervous system is influencing these reactions.
+Most of us never stop to notice how our body’s state is influencing everything we do and think.
+And we usually don’t realise that our body’s reaction comes first, and then we create a story to explain it.

-Signals of safety might feel like - excited, comfortable, regular breathing, smiling and making eye contact with others, sleeping well the night before.
+Signals of safety might include feeling excited, being comfortable, having regular breathing, smiling, making eye contact with others, and sleeping well.

-Signals of threat might feel like - anxious, shallow breathing, dry mouth, restless sleep, agitated, short-tempered, a feeling of wanting to hide or just not be there.
+Signals of threat might include: anxious, shallow breathing, dry mouth, restless sleep, agitation, short temper, a feeling of wanting to hide or just not be there.

 How do I know this?